domangeb/domangeb/README.md

 - I also have some experience with Python (Flask, pandas)
 - I am confortable with both RDB (MySQL, SQLite) and NoSQL (MongoDB)

+I don't have any public repositeries yet because all the apps that I developed are the property of my company.

 <!---
 domangeb/domangeb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.